mdelkins/commandos/README.md

 Any method in the `ClassMethods` module will be injected into the `IAmACommand` class.
 Any method in the `InstanceMethods` module will be injected into instances of `IAmACommand` objects.

-### Commandos::Plugins::ActiveModelPlugin

-This plugin is used to give commands active model like validation behavior.